JOO-AJAAA/JOO-AJAAA/README.md

 # Hello, I'm Yohanes Gerardus Haga Zai 🧑🏼‍💻

-I am an undergraduate student and software developer passionate about bridging the gap between theoretical mathematics and practical, real-world applications.
-I thrive on deconstructing complex problems, understanding the foundational logic, and building solutions from the ground up.

 I have a deep curiosity for tinkering and exploring how things work behind the scenes

 ### 🔬 Technical Focus